 Two local founders (metal casters), John Pass and John Stow, offered to recast the bell, although they had no experience with bells.
+But since the old bell was now scrap, there was nothing to lose.
 Pass headed the Mount Holly Iron Foundry, and Stow was only four years out of his apprenticeship as a brass founder (bells are of bronze).
 The English bell was broken into small pieces and melted down in Stow’s foundry on Philadelphia’s Second Street, where it was recast.

 Pass and Stow thought the English metal was too brittle, so they added 10% copper.
 The finished bell did not crack, but that was the one said to sound like two coal scuttles banged together.
 Pass and Stow were embarrassed by the very public results and recast it again, using a further adjusted alloy.